A Guide To Nicotinamide Riboside (NR), The Healthy Aging Supplement

 Let's face it, just about everyone is looking for effective, science-backed ways to turn back the clock and boost longevity.
-So it's no wonder that anti-aging products and procedures—from stretch mark creams to antioxidant supplements to chemical peels to plastic surgery—have become a $250 billion industry (projected to hit $330 billion by 2021).
+So it's no wonder that healthy-aging products and procedures—from stretch mark creams to antioxidant supplements to chemical peels to plastic surgery—have become a $250 billion industry (projected to hit $330 billion by 2021).

 Much of what comprises this industry, however, simply hides aging from the outside—it doesn't actually counter the aging process on a cellular level from the inside out.
 There's no "fountain of youth" pill just yet.

-What is nicotinamide riboside?
+What is nicotinamide riboside (NR)?

 Here, learn about the fascinating connection between NR and NAD+, the potential benefits of taking an NR supplement, and more.

 While there are over 40 human clinical trials in progress, many of the studies on NR and NAD+ have been performed on animals, which means we can't draw definitive conclusions for humans just yet.
 However, research to date suggests NR is safe.

 1. It may support mitochondrial function.

 As mentioned above, levels of NAD+ decline significantly as we get older.
 These declining levels seem to drive the aging process, particularly the deterioration of our mitochondria—the power plants in our cells that turn our food and oxygen into energy.
 (This is why people whose mitochondria are not functioning optimally tend to feel exhausted.)
 Underperforming or damaged mitochondria are also thought to play a role in many age-related issues that humans experience, especially health conditions involving the heart and brain.